Community Grant Competition

 • Salary or stipends for work performed by internal staff

-• Salary or stipend for writing contributor
+• Salary or stipend for writing contributors

 • Indirect costs*